sriramanvellingiri/aws-cdk-templates/README.md

 This project contains constructs, stacks and apps and used as IaaS(Infrastructure as Service)

 * create a S3 bucket using L1 and L2 constructs.
-* Create a SQS queue and when the file is uploaded in S3 add a notification to the SQS.
+* create a SQS queue and when the file is uploaded in S3 add a notification to the SQS Queue.

 ## Prerequistics